RodrigoGP2004/acoustic-doppler-radar/README.md

 # acoustic-doppler-radar
 MATLAB simulation and experimental signal processing (FFT) for an acoustic speed radar based on the Doppler effect, exploring its feasibility.

 This is a first-year undergraduate physics project developed for the Computation I module, combining both computational modeling and experimental data processing.
 It extracts the varying frequency of an approaching/receding sound source and calculates its velocity.

-## ⚙️ Project Overview

-The project combines theoretical physical modeling with experimental data processing using **MATLAB**.
-It extracts the varying frequency of an approaching/receding sound source and calculates its velocity.

 ### Key Features:
 1. **Signal Processing:**